 However, before deciding to pursue a different course, like adoption or remaining childless, you must resolve your issues around your infertility.
 You must explore your options and decide what you are willing to do.
 This means getting to the point where you both can grieve and put closure to the fact that as a couple you are not going to be able to have a biological child.

 Treatments for Infertility

 Fertility drugs are typically the first treatment for infertility in women.
-Up to 90 percent of infertile women are treated with these drugs, which are designed to correct specific hormonal imbalances.
+These drugs are designed to correct specific hormonal imbalances.

 The most common fertility drugs—clomiphene citrate (Clomid) and gonadotropins (follicle stimulating hormone, human menopausal gonadotropin and human chorionic gonadotropin)—are used to stimulate the production of mature eggs.
 Fertility drug treatment can include the following: